Join the Adobe for Education Summit

 Rick will outline Adobe’s investments in better reading.
-Sean will discuss his work as the architect of the Virtual Readability Lab.
+Shaun will discuss his work as the architect of the Virtual Readability Lab.
 Susanne will preview data coming from a student readability study sponsored by Readability Matters; the study was designed to evaluate the link between enhanced reading experiences and comprehension.
 Shelley will discuss her research on readability with college students.

 Use this link to reserve your spot and register for the event.

 New research in digital reading: How personalized formatting makes everyone a better reader

 Two years ago, at the AEL Summit, Adobe demonstrated an early version of Liquid Mode and introduced our partner, Readability Matters.
 We described our intention to make reading better for everyone through personalized reading formats.
 Since that time, we have shipped Liquid Mode in Adobe Reader Mobile, opened a dedicated Readability Lab at the University of Central Florida and kicked off a number of research projects around the world.
 In this session, three of our researchers will discuss recent and ongoing readability research and its application to our classrooms.